AaronWeyerNDSU/Dr.Wang_Research_Group/KWO_Battery.md

 Today (5/13/2024), It was discovered that the KWO slides our group was using for testing concentrations of acetone, exhibit properties similar to batteries.
 This discovery came after Aaron K accidentally left a KWO slide connected to the Keithley multi meter on the ohms setting for approximately 72 hours.
 After which, the slide showed significant discoloration along one terminal of the slide.
 ![image](.attachments/ca123cc6bf26c139efdb06fea772e8092bd0dac1.png)
 This was observed on Monday 5/13/2024 by Aaron K and Aaron W after the weekend.
 After observing the discoloration, both Aarons decided to test the slides response to acetone.
 After observing that the resistance across the slide appeared to be negative, Aaron W decided to connect the slide to a volt-meter to determine if the slide was holding a charge.
 The slide had a potential of 0.91V ~ 0.93V, and after being shorted, would recover to near the original potential.
+This indicated that some form of chemical reaction was occurring, and not simple capacitance.
-# Creation of the Genesis slide
+# Creation of the Genesis Slide

+# Characteristics of Genesis Slide
+## Visual
+The anode of the slide appears to be dark blue gray in color, while the cathode appears to be a light gray with a hint of blue.
+The area between the anode and cathode appears to be a slightly lighter blue gray than the anode.
+The slide was originally all the light gray color of the cathode, but after its extended charging using the Keithley ohm-meter, it became darker. the pattern appears to follow the gold tines under the KWO material.

+There are several black spots on the slide, and chips in the material.
+It is currently assumed that these are impurities and defects, and do not contribute to the slides electrical properties.

+# Mechanism Hypothesis